sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

   the same as the base type for many purposes.
 Also, since the *baseType* attribute is a reference string to the name of a type, this gives a way of pulling in other types by name.
 The *baseType* is optional.
 In many cases, the base type refers to one of the known primitive types.
 Note that a type is not allowed to recursively extend itself.
-If that happens an error will occur during the processing.
+If that happens an error occurs during the processing.
  * *typeRefsFieldsOnly* - A list of references to DnTypes.
 Only the fields are brought in from the types.
- The fields are deduplicated with fields in later types in the list of types winning over earlier fields.
-The *typeRefsFieldsOnly* attribute is similar in nature to *baseType*.
-Where *baseType* simulates a base class which is being extended, the *typeRefsFieldsOnly* is more analogous to traits (such as the ones defined in
+ The fields are de-duplicated with fields in later types in the list of types winning over earlier fields.
+The *typeRefsFieldsOnly* attribute is similar in nature to *baseType* where *baseType* simulates a base class which is being extended.
+The *typeRefsFieldsOnly* is more analogous to traits (such as the ones defined in Scala).
- Scala).
 Except unlike for *baseType*, only the fields of the referenced types are brought in.
 There is one additional wrinkle to *typeRefsFieldsOnly* and that is you can reference not just a type, but the field of a type and then the type pulled in is the type of the field.
 The reference to the field name uses a *hash* ("#") separator.
-For example, if you have the reference *user.MyType#profile*, the the fields pulled in are the fields defined in the type for the *profile* field.
-Using field references can be away of pulling in anonymous types which are otherwise un-referencable.
+For example, if you have the reference *user.MyType#profile*, the fields pulled in are the fields defined in the type for the *profile* field.
+Using field references can be away of pulling in anonymous types, which are otherwise un-referencable.
  * *dnFields* - A list of DnField objects.
-If no fields are given then the type is assumed to essentially be the base type with extra supplementary data. or if there is no base type, then it is considered to represent a simple string value with supplementary data.
+If no fields are given then the type is assumed to essentially be the base type with extra supplementary data.
+Or if there is no base type, then it is considered to represent a simple string value with supplementary data.
 If the base type also has fields, then these dnFields are prepended to the list of fields in the base type.
-If one of fields in the dnFields has the same name as one of the fields in the base type, then the attributes in the dnField's field are merged into the field from the base type with the same name.
+If one of the fields in the dnFields has the same name as one of the fields in the base type, then the attributes in the dnField's field are merged into the field from the base type with the same name.
- * *noTrimming* - By default string values when validated by a schema are trimmed.
+ * *noTrimming* - By default, string values when validated by a schema are trimmed.
 Setting this prevents strings from being trimmed.
  * *isTable* - Type represents a table.
  * *noCommas* - The value of the field cannot have commas.
 If this is true and *isList* is true and a string is being parsed to populate the list, the list can be broken up by commas.
 This only applies to lists of simple DnTypes (String, Boolean, Integer, Date, Float).
 Empty entities in the list are converted to nulls except for the DnType String where they are turned into empty strings.
  * *min* - Only applies to simple types whose primitive type is numeric.
-This is minimum numeric value (inclusive)
+This is the minimum numeric value (inclusive).
- * *max* - Only applies if there are no fields present in this type and a recursive chase up the *baseType* references leads to a primitive numeric type.
+ * *max* - Only applies if there are no fields present in this type and a recursive chase up of the *baseType* references leads to a primitive numeric type.
 This is the maximum numeric value (exclusive).
  * *&lt;other&gt;* - Other attributes can be put into the schema for a private channel between code, data, and presentation.
 It can also be used as inputs to builders.
 This is meant to get sufficiently complex that additional *DnType* definitions will be  needed to define the structure of this data.
-Or put it another way, the *DnType* has extended metadata that needs its own *DnType* to define its structure.
+Or put another way, the *DnType* has extended metadata that needs its own *DnType* to define its structure.
 This makes the *DnType* both a model definition and an instanced data object simultaneously.
 This is a theme which this application intends to build on.

  When this type is cloned, all the top level attributes are put into a new Map and the top level attributes of the *dnFields* are cloned as well.
-Altering values interior to the values that are cloned will likely cause undesired side effects and should be avoided.
+Altering values interior to the values that are cloned will likely cause undesired side-effects and should be avoided.
 In particular, the *dnTypeDef* attribute of the DnField object is only cloned if it needs to be modified.

  ### DnField
  * *name* - Name of field.
-Required if field is being used to capture data values.
+Required if the field is being used to capture data values.
- * *label* - Friendly label for field.
-Required if field is meant to hold data.
+ * *label* - Friendly label for the field.
+Required if the field is meant to hold data.
- * *description* - Description of field.
-Required if field is meant to hold data.
+ * *description* - Description of the field.
+Required if the field is meant to hold data.
  * *dnTypeRef* - A reference to a DnType by name.
-This allows the type for the field to have independent existence.
+This allows the type for the field to have an independent existence.
 This field is ignored, if *dnTypeDef* is defined.
  * *dnTypeDef* - A full inline *DnType* object that is owned by this field and has no independent existence.
 Useful when interior nested types have meaning only in the context of their parent.
-When the DnField is cloned, this object is recursively cloned, cloning any referenced fields that also use a dnTypeDef to define their type.
-This type definition is considered to be immutable, it must be cloned in order to be modified.
+When the DnField is cloned, this object is recursively cloned by cloning any referenced fields that also use a dnTypeDef to define their type.
+This type definition is considered to be immutable and must be cloned in order to be modified.
  * *isList* - Whether the field represents a list of values instead of single value.
  * *typeIsChoices* - Whether the DnField's type definition represents choices with each DnField entry representing a choice.
  * *dnChoiceTypeRef* - If *typeIsChoices* is enabled, then this is the value type for the values of the choices.
-  If this entry is missing then it is computed, first by looking at the type of the first DnField in the associated type and if there are no fields, then it is assumed to be a string.
+  If this entry is missing then it is computed first by looking at the type of the first DnField in the associated type and if there are no fields, then it is assumed to be a string.
  * *typeIsStrict* - If *typeIsChoices* is set, then it means the value must be one of the possible values.
 In other validations, it can be used to say that the validation should be applied in the strictest way.